princeoftm/CTF-2024/HackTheBox-Cyber-apocalypse/Recovery/Readme.md

-One of them is an enc server,one is a netcat server and the other is the connection information
+One of them is an electrum server,one is a netcat server and the other is the connection information

 All we had to do was to just connect to the electrum server lythis